Search

 The intensity of new ways of working in an environment where uncertainty, pivoting, and change are constant, has created fear, stress, and exhaustion for many.
 The increasing numbers of employees experiencing high levels of stress, anxiety, and burnout cannot be ignored, and HR must take on a central role in what has become a work-related crisis of mental well-being.

-Over the past several months, chronic job stress came in new forms.
-A lack of boundaries between work life and home life as many people learned to work from home, “Zoom fatigue”, working more with fewer resources, and a lack of opportunities to take time off from work have given employees less time to refresh and rejuvenate.
+Over the past several months, chronic job stress has come in new forms.
+A lack of boundaries between work life and home life as many people learned to work from home, “Zoom fatigue,” working more with fewer resources, and a lack of opportunities to take time off from work have given employees less time to refresh and rejuvenate.

 Countless articles focus on buffering burnout from the employee’s perspective.
 Unfortunately, this approach has caused a level of mistrust to rise in many organizational settings where employees have requested their employers to respond to mounting work stress; their pleas often going unanswered.
 Individual responsibility for self-awareness, self-monitoring, and self-care will help to a point; however, the workplace as a system also needs to respond.